Ministry of Health (Alberta): Alberta Medical Association Master Agreement

 Bill 21, which was passed in the fall of 2019 during the premiership of Jason Kenney, gave the Alberta government the right to unilaterally end the long-standing master agreement with the Alberta Medical Association (AMA) which ends on March 31, 2020.
 When Health Minister, Tyler Shandro, terminated the agreement on March 30 and introduced a new fee structure, the AMA responded by filing a lawsuit on April 9 citing the unilateral termination of the master agreement with the Alberta government, the "government's conduct during negotiations", and Bill 21 as "some of the reasons for filing the claim".

 AHS review and recommendations

 A December 31, 2019 performance review of Alberta Health Services by Ernst & Young—commissioned by the UCP government—made numerous recommendations to cut costs and increase efficiencies, and set an "aggressive" timeline of three years for implementation of a "massive overhaul" of Alberta's health-care system.
 On February 3, 2020 Minister Shandro announced the reports findings.
 The 57 recommendations in the report are aimed at saving about $1.5 billion to $1.9 billion annually.
 These included "performing more surgeries in private clinics and outsourcing services such as housekeeping and food."

+Decentralization

+On May 16, 2025, Premier Danielle Smith announced that the Ministry of Health would be split into the Ministry of Primary and Preventative Health Services, Ministry of Hospital and Surgical Health Services, Ministry of Mental Health and Addiction, and Ministry of Assisted Living and Social Services.